owncloud/ocis/docs/ocis/deployment/basic-remote-setup.md

 ## Start the oCIS fullstack server from binary

+Initialize the oCIS configuration by running `./bin/ocis init`.

 Upon first start of the oCIS fullstack server with `./bin/ocis server` it will generate a directory tree skeleton in `$HOME/.ocis`.
 If that is already existing it will not be overwritten as it contains all relevant data for oCIS.

 In `$HOME/.ocis/idp` is a file `identifier-registration.yaml`.
 It is used to configure the built-in identity provider and therefore contains the OpenID Connect issuer and also information about relying parties, for example ownCloud Web and our desktop and mobile applications.